 But Fintech companies are aiming for self-driving money, meaning that consumers say what they want to achieve, and “the platform figures out how to get there quickly and safely.”

-Unifying the experience across apps is key to making this happen – and machine learning is at the heart of the process.
+Unifying the experience across applications is key to making this happen – and artificial intelligence and machine learning are at the heart of the process.

 Unifying customer information across all product lines must become table stakes.

-In 2021, we will see an increase in the number of apps that allow consumers to customize their finances — so instead of seeing one app to control them all, we’ll see many apps with specialties and customizations.
+In 2021, we will see an increase in the number of applications that allow consumers to customize their finances — so instead of seeing one application to control them all, we’ll see many applications with specialties and customizations.
 These features will grant us more fine-tuned control over the aspects of our finances that we care about the most as individuals.

 3. Banks focus more on security as fraud continues to rise with increased use of online banking products